Chart Color Schemes

 Employment drivers in Kuranda are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Kuranda has a skilled workforce with essential services sectors well-represented.
-Its unemployment rate is 7.5%.
+Kuranda has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 7.5% as of June 2025.

-As of June 2025, 2,326 residents are employed while the unemployment rate is 3.6% higher than Rest of Qld's rate of 3.9%, indicating room for improvement.
-Workforce participation lags at 52.7% compared to Rest of Qld's 59.1%.
-Dominant employment sectors among residents include health care & social assistance, education & training, and construction.
-Public administration & safety is particularly specialized with an employment share of 1.4 times the regional level.
+There were 2,326 residents employed at this time, which is 3.6% higher than the Rest of Qld's rate of 3.9%.
+Workforce participation in Kuranda lags behind the rest of Queensland, with a rate of 52.7% compared to the regional average of 59.1%.
+The dominant employment sectors among residents include health care & social assistance, education & training, and construction.
+There is particular specialization in public administration & safety, with an employment share that is 1.4 times higher than the regional level.

-Manufacturing employs only 3.9% of local workers, below Rest of Qld's 5.6%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Between Jun-24 and Jun-25, labour force decreased by 1.5%, while employment dropped by 3.4%, causing unemployment rate to rise by 1.8 percentage points.
-In contrast, Rest of Qld recorded employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising by 0.2 percentage points.
-State-level data to Sep-25 shows Queensland employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 estimate a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Kuranda's employment mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes.
+However, manufacturing employs only 3.9% of local workers, which is below Rest of Qld's rate of 5.6%.
+The area appears to offer limited employment opportunities locally, as indicated by the difference between Census working population and resident population figures.
+In the 12-month period ending June 2025, Kuranda experienced a decrease in labour force by 1.5% and employment by 3.4%, leading to an increase in unemployment rate of 1.8 percentage points.
+Meanwhile, Rest of Qld recorded employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising by only 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that while overall employment is expected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
+Applying these projections to Kuranda's employment mix indicates potential local growth of approximately 6.5% over five years and 13.5% over ten years.
+However, it is important to note that these figures are based on a simple weighting extrapolation for illustrative purposes only and do not take into account localised population projections.

 Frequently Asked Questions - Employment